cantierecreativo/showcase/README.md

 A simple (< 100 lines of code) but powerful exhibit/presenter implementation.
 It's framework agnostic: works with Rails, Padrino or just Sinatra.

-Since version 0.2.0 Showcase is bundled with [a set of "traits"](https://github.com/stefanoverna/showcase#traits) you can pick and choose to augment your presenters with additional sugar (available in Rails 3+ only).
+Since version 0.2.0 Showcase is bundled with [a set of optional "traits"](https://github.com/stefanoverna/showcase#traits) you can pick and choose to augment your presenters with additional sugar (available in Rails 3+ only).